 #2.
 Get Financial & Legal Advice Before You Take Out a Plan

-The Equity Release Council and Financial Services Authority require you to ask a professional’s help, advice and services.
+The Equity Release Council and Financial Services Authority require you to ask for a professional’s help, advice, and services.
 Their rules stipulate that you need to do this even before you take out a plan.
 A professional financial advisor will help you through all the required processes effortlessly and they’ll also assist in the valuation of your property.

 They’ll also help you know about the different charges you might need to pay in the process and they’ll inform you of the early repayment charges.
 They can also show you other alternatives to suit your needs: like downsizing or using different assets to gain more money.

 A financial advisor, or a solicitor, will help you with your legal needs when it comes to equity release.
 The solicitor will walk you through all your legal rights after you’ve claimed equity release.
 Always remember, however, to ask a professional for advice and not someone who knows a little about equity release.
-Rather, ask persons from approved companies like those approved by the ERC and FCA.
+Rather, ask persons from approved companies like those approved by the ERC 1and FCA2.

 #3.
 There Are Certain Guidelines When Moving Homes